 Countries like Indonesia, China and Mexico (particularly the town of Taxco) are full to the brim with silver, and it’s extremely cheap.
 However, make sure that you know what you’re buying, as there can be a lot of fakes out there.
 Always check products for hallmarks, and don’t let anyone force you into making a purchase if you’re not 100% sure.

-So many people are given jewelry and silver homeware by relatives and simply don’t realize it’s worth or like it very much, so end up flogging them at flea markets and car boot sales.
-This means that your best bet of snapping up a bargain on silver is to head over to a flea market and get bartering.
+It is not uncommon to be given vintage jewelry and antique silver homeware by relatives.
+Quite the contrary: Silverware is still a must-have wedding gift for households, and not only for the wealthy.
+Unfortunately, people often either don’t realize how much antique silver is worth or they find the silverware too retro for their taste.
+This is why whole silver services end their life at flea markets and car boot sales.
+Therefore your best bet of snapping up a bargain on silver is to head over to a flea market and get bartering.

 There are different types of silver out there, here is the lowdown: Pure Silver, 925 Sterling silver, 975 Sterling Silver, Plated Silver.